prowler-cloud/prowler/docs/tutorials/mutelist.md

               - "0123456789012"
             Regions:
               - "eu-west-1"
-              - "eu-south-2"        # Will ignore every resource in check ecs_task_definitions_no_environment_secrets except the ones in account 0123456789012 located in eu-south-2 or eu-west-1
+              - "eu-south-2"        # Will mute every resource in check ecs_task_definitions_no_environment_secrets except the ones in account 0123456789012 located in eu-south-2 or eu-west-1
         "*":
           Regions:
             - "*"
           Resources:
             - "*"
           Tags:
-            - "environment=dev"    # Will ignore every resource containing the tag 'environment=dev' in every account and region
+            - "environment=dev"    # Will mute every resource containing the tag 'environment=dev' in every account and region

     "123456789012":
       Checks: